16 Life Changing Benefits of Working From Home

 If you add up the cost of eating sub-standard food at work every lunchtime, you will see that the costs are beneficially higher than eating light and healthy at home.
 My average cost of canteen food was approximately $7 per day.

-At home, I can throw together a salad and have a coffee for less than $2 per day or $40 per month.
+I can throw a salad and have a coffee at home for less than $2 per day or $40 monthly.

 14. A More Flexible Approach To Exercise

 If you telecommute, you need to exercise.
-But the joy of it is that whenever you have a gap in your agenda, you can jump into your shorts and go for a run for 30 minutes.
+But the joy is that whenever you have a gap in your agenda, you can jump into your shorts and run for 30 minutes.
 Do 45 minutes of jogging, and you will hit 10,000 steps.

-If you need to clear your head go for a walk, take your next meeting on skype on your phone with a Bluetooth headset whilst walking in the sunshine.
+If you need to clear your head, go for a walk, or take your next meeting on Skype on your phone with a Bluetooth headset while walking in the sunshine.
 It is all possible: technology is your friend.

 15. Fewer Distractions

 For example, let’s say you need to plan out the foundation for a huge project you have been tasked with.
 That takes a lot of thinking time to do it right.
-You need to get in the zone, and when you are in the deep think zone, you are at your peak levels of thought and abstraction.
+It would be best if you got in the zone, and when you are in the deep thinking zone, you are at your peak levels of thought and abstraction.
 Every time you get distracted in the office, it drags you back into the real world, you lose your train of thought, and it takes time to get productive again.

-Working remotely, you can simply turn off instant messaging and your email, and you are free to explore the depths of your mind.
+Working remotely, you can turn off instant messaging and email and explore your mind’s depths.

 16. Taking A Lunchtime Shower

-I already discussed the time savings in preparing for work, so now try this trick.
-Instead of showing in the morning, shower in the afternoon.
+I already discussed the time savings in preparing for work, so now try this trick: shower in the afternoon instead of showing up in the morning.
 We all know that feeling.
-After lunch, you are settling down to get some work done, and your digestive system starts kicking in, you start to feel sleepy.
-Take a shower in the afternoon, and you are bright and breezy again like you just started a new day.
+After lunch, you are settling down to get some work done, and your digestive system starts kicking in, and you start to feel sleepy.
+Take a shower in the afternoon, and you will be bright and breezy again as if you have just started a new day.

 Take a shower in the afternoon and you are bright and breezy again like you just started a new day.